justinmk/vim-sneak/README.md

 # sneak.vim: Vertical Motion for Vim

 minimalist, well-behaved plugin that provides:
+  - written from scratch, inspired by EasyMotion and seek.vim
   - move to any location with `s` followed by exactly two characters
   - repeat the motion with ; or ,
   - does not break f t ; ,